Dedicated (Murphy's Law album)

-Dedicated is a full-length album by New York City hardcore punk band Murphy's Law.
+Dedicated is a full-length album by the New York City hardcore punk band, Murphy's Law.
 It was released by Another Planet in 1996.

-The album is dedicated to former bass player Chuck Valle, who was killed in 1994.
+The album is dedicated to the former bass guitar player Chuck Valle, who was killed in 1994.
 His picture appears on the back page of the CD inlay and a picture of a tattoo inscribed with the words "In Memory of Chuck" appears on the jewel case inlay.

 Production

 The album was produced by Daniel Rey.
 He also wrote "Green Bud".

-The personnel differed from previous efforts, but Jimmy G's vocals still provided the sound's basis.
+The personnel differed from previous recordings, but Jimmy G Drescher's vocals still provided the sound's basis.

 Critical reception

-The Washington Post wrote: "There's no evidence that the Law's energy is flagging; Todd Youth's guitar churns as fast as ever, and Jimmy G's vocals are just as raw and urgent.
+The Washington Post wrote, "There's no evidence that the Law's energy is flagging; Todd Youth's guitar churns as fast as ever, and Jimmy G's vocals are just as raw and urgent.
 Still, the concept is a little tired."